-The UK is currently home to about 267 species of bee, including colony species such as the domestic honey bee Apis mellifera and 24 species of bumble bee, as well as over 220 species of solitary bee, include leaf-cutting, carpenter, mason and mining bees.
+The UK is currently home to about 267 species of bee, including colony species such as the domestic honey bee Apis mellifera and 24 species of the bumble bee, as well as over 220 species of solitary bee, include leaf-cutting, carpenter, mason and mining bees.

-Honeybees utilise plant odour when foraging for flowers and recent honeybee research has shown that plant odours are concealed by nitrogen oxides released in vehicle exhaust fumes.
+Honeybees utilise plant odour when foraging for flowers and recent honeybee research has shown that plant odour are concealed by nitrogen oxides released in vehicle exhaust fumes.
 It is thought that this will reduce the bee's ability to find suitable flowers and directly impact on levels of pollination.

-Pollination is an essential service for many reasons; it is economically very important, allowing for production of the majority of the fruits and vegetables that we eat and on which we rear livestock.
+Pollination is an essential service for many reasons; it is economically very important, allowing for the production of the majority of the fruits and vegetables that we eat and on which we rear livestock.
 It allows wild plants to reproduce, creating the diversity of plants and habitats that are all around us and allowing them to colonise new areas and spread around the country.
 Bees are an essential part of ecosystems, as pollination causes plants to make seeds that can then be eaten by animals such as birds.

 What's Happening to the Bees

 Bee populations are under pressure and many are believed to be declining globally, as a result of a range of issues such as disease, agricultural changes and habitat loss, degradation and fragmentation.
-Climate change may also be having an impact on bees, not just as a result of changes to temperature, but also the influence on timing of plant flowering and bee emergence through the year.
+Climate change may also be having an impact on bees, not just as a result of changes to temperature, but also the influence on the timing of plant flowering and bee emergence through the year.
 If bees emerge too early or late the plants on which they rely may not yet have flowered or have finished flowering.

 The honey bee is almost exclusively a domestic species these days, with wild colonies believed to be virtually extinct.
-However, even the domestic colonies are facing problems and bee keepers are struggling to keep their colonies alive and healthy as a result of viruses, diseases and parasites such as the Varroa mite (Varroa destructor), a blood sucking parasite that spreads diseases that can kill whole colonies if not detected and eradicated early.
+However, even the domestic colonies are facing problems and beekeepers are struggling to keep their colonies alive and healthy as a result of viruses, diseases and parasites such as the Varroa mite (Varroa destructor), a blood-sucking parasite that spreads diseases that can kill whole colonies if not detected and eradicated early.

-Wild bee populations are also suffering as changes in land management and agricultural practices such as intensification of the use of farmland and the heavy use of herbicides and fertilisers has lead to fewer wild flowers available for bees to forage upon.
+Wild bee populations are also suffering as changes in land management and agricultural practices such as intensification of the use of farmland and the heavy use of herbicides and fertilisers has lead to fewer wildflowers available for bees to forage upon.
 Loss of hedgerows and wild unmanaged margins around fields has caused fragmentation of suitable habitat areas, especially for the more sedentary solitary bees, isolating populations from one another and preventing genetic exchange and reducing the supply of nest sites and foraging areas.
 Insecticide use can also impact bees, sometimes killing bees directly or damaging to their ability to navigate or reproduce, or reducing their resistance to disease.
-Insecticides containing neonicotinoides are being investigated as one of the most harmful substances for bees.
+Insecticides containing neonicotinoids are being investigated as one of the most harmful substances for bees.

-Different types of bee collect nectar and pollen from different types of flowers, and different plants flower at different times of year, so the availability of a variety of plants is more beneficial than a monoculture.
-For example bumble bees have a longer tongue than other bees and have a preference for flowers with a long corolla (tube), for example foxgloves and deadnettles.
+Different types of bee collect nectar and pollen from different types of flowers, and different plants flower at different times of the year, so the availability of a variety of plants is more beneficial than a monoculture.
+For example, bumble bees have a longer tongue than other bees and have a preference for flowers with a long corolla (tube), for example, foxgloves and deadnettles.
 Bees with shorter tongues will avoid flowers where they can't access the nectar source and will favour flowers with a more open structure such as forget-me-nots or poppies.

 What We're Doing to Help